Check out a video about the Global Sustainability Minor.

 The Interdisciplinary Minor in Global Sustainability trains students to understand the changes that are needed for the human population to live in a sustainable relationship with the resources available on this planet.
 The Minor is open to all UC Irvine students.
 Together, the departments of Ecology and Evolutionary Biology, Earth System Sciences, and Planning, Policy and Design provide academic oversight for the Minor, with extensive course support from additional programs.
 Read more about the Global Sustainability Minor.
 Print PDF of Global Sustainability Minor flyer.

-Global Sustainability Resource Center
+Sustainability Resource Center

-The Global Sustainability Resource Center (GSRC) is a hub for students and community partners to co-create and experience an integrated, holistic resilience framework that addresses the root causes of sustainability crises and deepens understanding of the interdependence of all life.
+The Sustainability Resource Center (SRC) is a hub for students and community partners to co-create and experience an integrated, holistic resilience framework that addresses the root causes of sustainability crises and deepens understanding of the interdependence of all life.
 The Center works to create a campus culture of sustainability in which environmental, social, and economic equity considerations inform our academic pursuit and ways of life.
 The Center supports graduate and undergraduate learning, leadership, and innovation through three sustainability pathways.
-Read more about the Global Sustainability Resource Center.
+Read more about the Sustainability Resource Center.

 Student Advisory Council on Sustainability Education (SACSE)

 As a counterpart to the faculty task force on sustainability education, a student advisory council on sustainability education (SACSE) brings student perspective into the planning of new formal education programs in sustainability.
 The scope of the SACSE’s role depends largely on the initiative and passion of the members.
 Over the years, SACSE has:

 - researched best practices in sustainability degree programs at peer campuses in conjunction with undergraduate group research projects in PPD 131: Sustainability II

 - developed a survey of student interest in sustainability education

 - provided task force informal input regarding current sustainability curriculum, co-curriculum, and academic advising